minio/minio/docs/kms/README.md

 Initial Root Token: s.zaU4Gbcu0Wh46uj2V3VuUde0

-Vault initialized with 5 key shares and a key threshold of 3.
+Vault is initialized with 5 key shares and a key threshold of 3.
 Please securely distribute the key shares printed above.
 When the Vault is re-sealed, restarted, or stopped, you must supply at least 3 of these keys to unseal it before it can start servicing requests.